It has finally happened…

 Introducing darktable

 For many years there was no real alternative to Lightroom.
-There was this thing called darktable (a twist of words with Lightroom) which does work natively on Linux, and I actually installed it twice over the years, just to have a look at it.
+There was this thing called darktable (a twist of words with Lightroom) which does work natively on Linux (Windows and MacOS too), and I actually installed it twice over the years, just to have a look at it.
 And then quickly uninstalled it again because it looked and felt just too clumsy and complex to even consider moving over.
 It too is an organiser and RAW processor, but with important differences.

 Two weeks ago, I gave it another try, just out of curiosity.
 I was pleasantly surprised noticing the improved interface, and also there is now plenty of help available, on YouTube for instance.
 It looks like darktable has come of age and has become mainstream for the serious photographer who is willing to invest.
 In time and effort this time, not in money.

 So…how does darktable compare to Lightroom?
-Is it a one-to-one replacement, a free Lightroom on Windows and Linux?
+Is it a one-to-one replacement, a free Lightroom on Windows, MacOS and Linux?
 Yes…and no, in no particular order.

-• Although at first glance it looks very similar to Lightroom, darktable is NOT a one-on-one replacement.
+- Although at first glance it looks very similar to Lightroom, darktable is NOT an one-on-one replacement.
 The philosophies behind darktable are quite different.
-The end result may be the same (or better even) but how you get there is not as in Lightroom.
+The end result may be the same (or better even) but how you get there is not as you would go about in Lightroom.

 Turning to the Dark Side